kigster/simple-feed/README.md

 Two providers are available with this gem:

  * `SimpleFeed::Providers::Redis::Provider` is the production-ready provider that uses the [sorted set Redis data type](https://redislabs.com/ebook/redis-in-action/part-2-core-concepts-2/chapter-3-commands-in-redis/3-5-sorted-sets) and their operations operations to store the events, scored by their time typically (but not necessarily).
-This provider is highly optimized for massive writes and can be sharded by using a Twemproxy backend, and many small Redis shards.
+This provider is highly optimized for massive writes and can be sharded by using a _Twemproxy_ backend, and many small Redis shards.

-* `SimpleFeed::Providers::HashProvider` is a pure Hash-like
-  implementation of a provider that can be useful in unit tests of a host application.
+ * `SimpleFeed::Providers::HashProvider` is a pure Hash-like implementation of a provider that can be useful in unit tests of a host application.
 This provider could be used to write and read events within a single ruby process, can be serialized to and from a YAML file, and is therefore intended primarily for Feed emulations in automated tests.

+### Redis Provider

+If you set environment variable `REDIS_DEBUG` and run the example (see below) you will see every operation redis performs.
+This could be useful in debugging an issue or submitting a bug report.

 ## Examples